Family/Guest Program at Orientation

 Participation in Family/Guest Program is optional and runs concurrently with the student orientation program, which is mandatory for students.
 Family members may attend orientation on the same date as their student, however, please remember that the family and student programs are separate with no scheduled meetings between family members and students during Orientation.
 Some of these guidelines are in place to foster student development and independence.
 In addition, one of the main functions of the student program is to register for classes.
 Students will meet with professional academic advisors and register for classes.
 This is a time when students work with advisors to develop goals and plans.
 As such, family and guests cannot accompany students to advising and registration rooms.

+For Spring 2014 admits, we will be offering one Family/Guest Program on Friday, January 17, 2014.
+To register for this session, please click HERE.
 Participation in Family/Guest Program is optional (student orientation programs are mandatory).
-Up to two family/guest may attend the Family/Guest Program.
 Students are welcome to join you for the Family/Guest Program.
 Please note that registering for Family/Guest Program DOES NOT change your student's orientation date.

 Directions and Parking